Sunlight: What solutions for what dangers?

 They are also made to fit both men and women.

-Protecting yourself from sunlight is a priority: the effects of overexposure can be serious in the long run, but also in the short one.
+Protecting yourself from sunlight is a priority whether it is for sunbathing at the beach or doing outdoor activities just like Lotfi Lamaali. the effects of overexposure can be serious in the long run, but also in the short one.
 Fortunately, protecting your eyes from the sun's UV and IR rays is quite simple.